dqops/dqo/docs/checks/column/strings/string-valid-currency-code-percent.md

 **string valid currency code percent** checks

 **Description**
-Column level check that ensures that the percentage of valid currency code strings in the monitored column does not fall below set thresholds.
+Column-level check that ensures that the percentage of valid currency code strings in the monitored column does not fall below set thresholds.

 ___